 In this Article

-INDIRECT Function Description:
+INDIRECT Function Overview

 The INDIRECT Function Creates a cell reference from a text string.

-Syntax and Arguments:
+INDIRECT function Syntax and inputs:

 ref_text – A string representing a cell reference or range reference.
 The string can be in R1C1 or A1 format, or can be a named range.

 a1 – OPTIONAL: Indicates whether the reference is in R1C1 or A1 format.
 FALSE for R1C1 or TRUE / Ommitted for A1.

 What is the INDIRECT function?

 The INDIRECT function allows you to give a text string and have the computer interpret that string as an actual reference.
 This can be used to reference a range on the same sheet, a different sheet, or even a different workbook.